-Every year the massive sunflower patch at McKee Beshers in Maryland is a popular destination for photographers.
+Every year the massive sunflower fields at McKee Beshers in Maryland is a popular destination for photographers.
 It’s hard to miss out on the bright yellow field of sunflowers.
 You can find these fields located in Poolesville, Maryland off River Road.

 Usually blooming in early July and lasting for about 2 weeks it’s quite the beautiful sight.

 With over 30 acres of sunflowers in 9 fields you’ll have plenty of photo ops.
 Great for taking portraits or just photos of the sunflowers.

 You’ll see many photographers with ladders; allowing them to shoot high above the height of the sunflowers.
 With most sunflowers around 6 to 7 feet you’ll want to get a higher angle on the sunflowers.

 It’s a neat sight to see a few of the sunflowers before they bloom.
 But the field is full of a variety of sunflowers, be sure to visit at peak bloom in mid-July.
-Best of all it’s free to park and explore the fields.
+Best of all it’s free to park and explore the fields at McKee-Beshers.

 There are an insane amount of sunflowers at McKee.
 Plus plenty of areas to walk into the field so be sure to explore the whole area.
 The first field off river road is often the busiest since it’s the first you see.
 But if you drive a round a bit and go to some of the other fields they’ll be less trafficked.